xavierSHIN/data-analytics/README.md

 # sneakers
-SQL, R ,pandas and numpy all the data analytics tools using in Sneaker analytics!
-Click the name of ipython kernel and preview
+Click the name of ipython kernel and preview the SQL analysis of sneaker market!